uoy-research/CellPhe-data-pipeline/README.md

 }
 ```

-Alternatively, you might want to allow the containers that run each process to have access to a filepath that isn't mounted by Apptainer by default, and then use this location to cache CellPose models.
+Alternatively, you might want to cache CellPose models in a host folder location that isn't mounted by default by Apptainer.
+The config snippet below firstly binds the host path into the container and secondly sets a CellPose environmnent variable that provides the model cache location.

 ```
 process {